 Xanax is a drug commonly used to treat anxiety or panic disorders.
 After an individual takes the drug for a while, it common that they will build up a tolerance to the drug and require more of the drug to have the same effects.
 When Xanax is used with marijuana, many dangerous health problems are possible.

-Marijuana and Xanax help people who suffer from extreme fear, anxiety and panic disorders.
-Marijuana causes short-term memory impairment that can make the user forget if he or she has recently taken another drug, how much was taken or what drug was taken.
-This can be dangerous for individuals who are also taking Xanax, as they may overdose on this drug.
+For example, marijuana causes short-term memory impairment.
+The user is more likely to forget if he or she has recently had another drug, how much was taken or what drug was used.
+This can be dangerous for individuals who are also taking Xanax as they are more likely to have a drug overdose.

-When an addict combines marijuana and Xanax, he or she may experience life threatening situations.
+When marijuana and Xanax are taken together, an individual may experience life-threatening situations.
 Some of the dangers that people experience when combining marijuana and Xanax include the following:

-- Check your surroundings.
-If helping the addict puts you or others at risk, remove yourself from the area, while you wait for help to arrive.
+- Check your surroundings If helping the person who is overdosing puts you or others at risk, remove yourself from the area, while you wait for help to arrive.

 - Look for other drugs.
 Plastic bags, pill bottles or other miscellaneous containers can help medical professionals identify what drugs were involved in the overdose.

 - Ask questions.
-If the individual can respond, ask questions about what and how much was used.
+If the individual can respond, ask questions about what drug was used and how much of the drug was used.
 This information will help medical personnel respond to the situation.

 Marijuana and Xanax Addiction Treatment

 1 “Alprazolam.”
 MedlinePlus, Accessed on May 16, 2018.